Nestpebble/femtofox/Getting_started.md

 <summary> <B>  Command Line </B> </summary>

  1. Serial console - Connect a USB-C cable to the power/serial port (Femtofox Pro) or connect a serial-USB adaptor to TX/RX/Gnd of UART2 (Femtofox CE).
  2. SSH via Ethernet - connect a network cable either through the RJ45 port or by soldering directly to the Ethernet headers of the Luckfox (possible but not recommended) and connect it to your network.
-Identify the IP address via your Router (???) and connect using an SSH client of your choice.
+Identify the IP address via your DHCP server (e.g. your router) and connect using an SSH client of your choice.

 After first login, run `sudo femto-config` from the command prompt, and launch the setup wizard.

 [ 3.
 Web tool via Wifi AP mode - if a wifi adaptor is identified at first boot, and no configuration is provided for it, then the Femtofox will automatically generate a wifi hotspot to allow configuration.
-Connect to the wifi hotspot and access the web config tool using `192.168.4.1` in a browser.
+Connect to the wifi hotspot and access the web config tool using `192.168.4.1` in a browser.]: #
-4. SSH via Wifi AP mode - ... ]: #
+[ 4.
+SSH via Wifi AP mode - ... ]: #

 #### USB Config
 See [this page](./usb_config.md) for details on how to configure via a USB drive.